-In order to be considered an exempt employee in California, an employee will generally need to meet a strict duties test.
-For most exemptions, more than fifty percent of an employee's time must be spent performing exempt job duties.
+To be considered an exempt employee in California, an employee will generally need to meet a strict duties test.
+For most exemptions, more than 50 percent of an employee's time must be spent performing exempt job duties.

 To determine whether the California employee is primarily engaged in exempt work, the California's Labor Commissioner examines the work performed by the employee during the workweek.